-BRAFTOVI is not indicated for treatment of patients with wild-type BRAF melanoma or wild-type BRAF CRC.
-(1.3, 5.2)
+BRAFTOVI is not indicated for treatment of patients with wild-type BRAF melanoma, wild-type BRAF CRC, or wild-type BRAF NSCLC.
+(1.4, 5.2)

------DOSAGE AND ADMINISTRATION-----
+--DOSAGE AND ADMINISTRATION-----

-Melanoma
+• Melanoma

 - Confirm the presence of BRAF V600E or V600K mutation in tumor specimens prior to the initiation of BRAFTOVI.
 (2.1) - The recommended dose is 450 mg orally once daily in combination with binimetinib.
 (2.2)